-- Through our process, we've discovered several core needs shared by students [and] families-particularly families further from opportunity: interpersonal connection; interactive support and guidance; choice; engagement in learning; agency; access to a safe, conducive learning environment; clear, high expectations; and a consistent learning experience. - Social Emotional Learning and Wellness is
+Through our process, we've discovered several core needs shared by students [and] families-particularly families further from opportunity: interpersonal connection; interactive support and guidance; choice; engagement in learning; agency; access to a safe, conducive learning environment; clear, high expectations; and a consistent learning experience. also a major need of students, families, and staff.

-- also a major need of students, families, and staff. - More students than before will not have had the opportunity to master grade level standards (as a result of the challenges of the quick remote learning transition). - Accelerated student learning occurs when educators accelerate students' exposure to grade-level content. - Deploying consistent strategies across scenarios reflects all of our school reopening design principles.
+- More students than before will not have had the opportunity to master grade level standards (as a result of the challenges of the quick remote learning transition). - Accelerated student learning occurs when educators accelerate students' exposure to grade-level content. - Deploying consistent strategies across scenarios reflects all of our school reopening design principles.